CYBEX-P/cybex/Markdown and openAPI/Cybex-P Input Module.md

 ﻿# Cybex-P Input Module
-The `Cybex-P Input Module` is reponsible for the collection of threat data provided from user input and to populate it to the `Cybex-P API Module`. the The Input module is located Inside the collector server and partially in between the The frontend client and `Cybex-P API Module`.
+The `Cybex-P Input Module` is reponsible for the collection of threat data provided from user input and to populate it into the `Cybex-P API Module`.
+The Input module is located Inside the collector servers and in between the The frontend client and `Cybex-P API Module`.
 Users can manually post threat data through the frontend web client or let handling be done automatically via the connector server to the collector.

 Examples of automatic data collection include:
 > - Calling an API